 - A family member has had both breast and ovarian cancer

 - You are of Eastern European Jewish heritage

-If tests show that you are at high risk for getting breast or ovarian cancer, you and your doctor can discuss options for lowering your risk.
+If tests show that you are at higher risk of developing breast or ovarian cancer, you and your doctor can discuss options for lowering your risk.